FestusMutie/FarmAutomationProject/README.md

 *This is a website for automating farm production processes by computing the rate of milk production and sales in a  diary farm,12th March,2021git
 By Festus Mutie
 ###Description
-*This is a website for automating farm production processes by computing the rate of milk production and sales in a farm.This system calculates the profits and automatically sends reports for daily,weekly and yearly ouput from sheds A,B,C and D
+*This is a website for automating farm production processes by computing the rate of milk production and sales in a farm.This system calculates the profits and automatically sends reports for daily,weekly and yearly ouput from sheds A,B,C and D to the farm owner.

 Setup/Installation Requirements
  Follow this link https://festusmutie.github.io/Favoriteband/ to access the website.